Approved Non-CS Courses

 - EE 544 (3 UNITS): Radio Frequency Systems and Hardware Elements of radio frequency communication systems: modulation/demodulation strategies, transmission-channel impairments, performance criteria, hardware, digital back-end, contemporary case studies.
 Prerequisite: EE 301, EE 348L, EE 364.

-- EE 550 (3 UNITS): Design and Analysis of Computer Communication Networks Applications of stochastic modeling and optimization techniques to communication network design and analysis.
+- EE 550 (4 UNITS): Data Networks: Design and Analysis Applications of stochastic modeling and optimization techniques to communication network design and analysis.
 Data link control; performance models; multi-access channels; routing and flow control.
 Prerequisite: EE 450 and EE 503.

 - EE 552 (3 UNITS): Asynchronous VLSI Design Asynchronous channels and architectures; implementation design styles; controller synthesis; hazards, and races; Petri-nets; performance analysis, and optimization; globally asynchronous locally synchronous design.
 Open only to graduate students.
 Prerequisite: EE 477.

 - EE 553 (3 UNITS): Computational Solution of Optimization Problems Computer algorithms for system optimization.
 Search techniques, gradient methods, and parameter optimization in control systems.
 Optimization with constraints; linear and nonlinear programming.
 Random search techniques.
-Prerequisite: EE 441.
+Prerequisite: EE 441 or EE 510.

 - EE 554 (3 UNITS): Real Time Computer Systems Structure of real time computer systems; analog signals and devices; scheduling, synchronization of multiprocessors; reliability, availability; serial/parallel computations; real time operating systems and languages; design examples.
 Prerequisite: EE 457 and CS455x.